Literature / Motel of the Mysteries

 - Curse: Mirroring the legends of cursed Egyptian tombs, everyone who excavates the Motel dies in some strange way.
 Carson himself, whose other pet project is dromedary breeding (he hopes to produce the world's first three-humped camel), is killed by a lab assistant infected with rabies; Burton is accidentally electrocuted.

 - Entertainingly Wrong: Most of the deductions in the book have some logic behind them.
 That doesn't mean they're right...

 - Future Imperfect: The entire book runs on this.
 Most of its humor comes from the contrast between the awestruck tone of the text and the highly mundane illustrations which make it clear just how skewed a view of the 20th century the future archaeologists have.

 - The Merch: In-universe.
-The last few pages describe the gift shop items sold by the museum in conjunction with the Motel exhibit.
-They include a graffiti-covered section of bathroom wall (available in alabaster or 24-carat gold), a crystal paperweight containing a reproduction of the artificial plant from the hotel corridor, and so on.
+The last few pages describe the gift shop items sold by The Museum Shop in conjunction with The Museum's Motel exhibit.
+They include a graffiti-covered section of bathroom wall (available in alabaster or 24-karat gold), a crystal paperweight containing a reproduction of the artificial plant from the hotel corridor, a set of handcrafted marble coasters reproducing the appearance of the cheap acoustic tiles from the "tomb's" ceiling, and so on.

 - Toilet Humor: The deadpan descriptions of various bathroom items sometimes verge on this.

 - The image of Carson, in full regalia, kneeling before the Sacred Urn has to be seen to be believed.

 - The fact that the occupants' clothes are strewn around the "tomb" instead of hanging off their skeletons (and that one of them is found lying in the bath) is a very subtle hint as to what they had just finished doing when the apocalypse hit.

 - The coffee set inspired by the Sacred Urn.